redolfosei/redolfosei/README.md

 <p> <b> ### Hi there 👋, welcome to my github page. </b> </p>
 <p> I am Redolf Kwame Osei, you might find the things I do interesting. </p>
 <p> You are free to use my work and even improve upon them. </p>
-<p> it's optional.
-You can share with me, if you improve on any of my works, I will be curious about that. 😊 </p>
+<p> You can share with me, if you improve on any of my works, I will be curious about that. 😊 </p>

 ---

 Moi,

- <p> 🎓 Graduated with Bachelor's Degree in ICT Education.</p>
+ <p> 🎓 Graduated with Bachelor's Degree in BScICT.</p>
  <p> ⚡ I am more of a self-learner who loves learning things from the internet. </p>
  <p> ✌️ I am super positive and always look forward for new adventures in technology.</p>
  <p> 😎 I am a self-trained Web Developer and my journey began at my age of 20!. </p>